-In persuasive speeches, you do this when you tell them their stories, frame the problem for them, and help them thirst for change.
+In persuasive speeches, you do this when you tell them their stories, frame the problem for them, and help their thirst for change.

 Then you move them to how.
-You will show solutions, the benefits of solutions and make them do small steps (while in the room).
-The real success of a persuasive speech is when your audience no longer asks the whys but wants to know how to get started with the hows.
+You will show solutions, the benefits of solutions, and make them do small steps (while in the room).
+The real success of a speech that persuades is when your audience no longer asks the whys but wants to know how to get started with the hows.

 6. Make the audience decide.

 This advice is counter-intuitive, I know.
 We speak to move people to action.
 We design our speeches so that they’ll move people from A to B, from Why to How.
 Some of us might think that we know what’s best for our audience.

 But our audience needs to own their action.